-Goji berries‘ active compounds enhance the endogenous antioxidant system increasing the production of useful enzymes that prevents oxidation of cholesterol, a phenomenon involved in the formation of the atherosclerotic plaque.
+Goji berries‘ active compounds enhance the endogenous antioxidant system increasing the production of useful enzymes that prevent oxidation of cholesterol—a phenomenon involved in the formation of the atherosclerotic plaque.

 This results in increased protection against cardiovascular diseases which are often a consequence of elevated lipid profiles.

 Another great element of the Goji berries is zeaxanthin, a carotenoid responsible for their beautiful orange colour which is highly beneficial to the eyes.

 Zeaxanthin tends to accumulate in fatty tissues, like the macula, a region of the retina, helping protecting the macula from degeneration due to UV exposure and other oxidative processes.